chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 ---

-So if you’re running into a situation where every architectural decision seems reasonable on its own—but the system as a whole feels weird, inconsistent, like a mixed bag—
+So if you’re running into a situation where every architectural decision seems reasonable on its own but the system as a whole feels weird, inconsistent, like a mixed bag.

 Try checking for congruency.